soulhotel/FF-ULTIMA/README.md

 #### 📛 This is the `main.update.branch`.
-Previously this branch was responsible for tracking and pushing New Version Updates to the `Main` Branch.
-However this task has been moved to the `new-release` branch.
+Previously this branch was responsible for tracking and pushing new-version Updates to the `main` branch.
+However this task has been moved to the `next-release` branch.
 This branch is no longer in use.

 # <p align="center"> FF ULTIMA... </p>